drabbit17/NYC-Subway-analysis/README.md

 Rainy days have a mean number of hourly entrances of 1105.446, while for non rainy days the value is of 1090.278.The p-value resulting is of 0.02499.
 This being smaller than the p-critical value of 0.05 is a statistically significant result leading us to reject the Null Hypothesis that the two distributions are equal.

-## Relationship between hourly entries and other variables
+## Relationship between Hourly Entries and other Variables

 I opted for the use of the gradient descendent in producing estimates for Entries.
 Mainly because i had never used this methodology before and i wanted to experiment this.
 This methodology is suggested when dealing with models involving a very large number of variables, where OLS may not be able to find a solution.
 I tested the model using several different features and then i opted for just some of them.